 The second search included peer-reviewed publications, book chapters, and reports from national and international institutions.
 The subsequent phase of the investigation involved assessing the significance of the search results by examining the titles, keywords, and abstracts.
 Publications that excluded any discourse on SMEs’ sustainability or digitalization were dismissed.
 The principal reasons for eliminating articles included their lack of significance, frequency, insufficient textual material, or minimal abstract inclusion.
 Predefined exclusion criteria were established to mitigate potential bias influencing the outcomes.
 Figure 1 illustrates the sequential evolution of the review criteria employed to identify appropriate papers

 The literature review of this study included 113 distinct scholarly articles.
 It is important to note that researchers conducted a thorough investigation, resulting in 20 studies that incorporated qualitative synthesis.
 The manuscript’s bibliography exclusively referenced publications that offered pertinent information.
 This suggests that specific articles were omitted from the reference list.
 Figure 2 illustrates the steps of the systematic review technique employed in this study.
-Subsequent to the selection of the research topic, this study proceeded to conduct a comprehensive search for relevant papers, alongside the analysis and synthesis of several literary sources.
-Subsequently, written resources were used to evaluate the article.
+Subsequent to the selection of the research topic, this study proceeded to conduct a comprehensive search for relevant papers alongside the analysis and synthesis of several literary sources.
+Subsequently, written resources were used to evaluate the articles.
 During the synthesis phase, a comprehensive array of articles was gathered and subsequently amalgamated.

 2.3.3 Eligibility Criteria